-One Person Arrested For Vandalizing Confederate Monument In Bentonville
+Two People Arrested For Vandalizing Confederate Monument In Bentonville

 A cannonball was taken from the monument in 2017 but was later found nearby.

-Ordaz is out of jail on a $10,000 bond.
-He is set to appear in Benton County Circuit Court on Jan.
+Both are out of jail on a $10,000 bond and are set to appear in Benton County Circuit Court on Jan.
 6, 2020.